 We were throwing knives one afternoon to see who was the most accurate and if we could make the knife stick in whatever we were throwing at.
-So, we did that for a while, when that game lost its appeal, we threw a few more times.
+So, we did that for a while.
+When that game lost its appeal, we threw it a few more times.
 Then, as fate would have it on the last throw, one knife got lost in the grass.
-We searched for that knife for what seems like forever.
-We never found it, well at least not that day.
-We were running around barefoot, having a ball as usual Ron stepped down and hit that knife.
+For what seemed like forever, we searched for that knife.
+We never found it.
+Well, at least not that day.
+We were running around barefoot, having a ball as usual.
+Ron stepped down and hit that knife.
 It split the heel wide open.
-That took some country doctoring by momma.
+That took some country doctoring from grandma to stop the bleeding.
 At least we found the knife.

-Before my grandfather passed away one of the last things, he did was to purchase a male rooster hoping to impregnate the chickens in the coop.
+Before my grandfather passed away, one of the last things he did was to purchase a male rooster, hoping to impregnate the chickens in the coop.
 Well, this rooster seemed a little off from day one.
 It was a vicious little bird.
-It would sit under the edge of the house just out of view, so when anyone of us would come out of that side door, that rooster would attack the back of our legs.
+It would sit under the edge of the house just out of view, so when any of us would come out of that side door, that rooster would attack the back of our legs.
 This happened often.
 We went to grandma and told her what the rooster was doing.
-She looked at us as like we were crazy, and she was very clear that we were to leave that rooster alone.
+She looked at us as if we were crazy, and she was very clear that we were to leave that rooster alone.
 We started using the back door to avoid this psychotic rooster.
 Then, as fate would have it, grandma came out that side door.
-Now, this rooster must have had pent up frustration because we knew better than to come out that door.
-Grandma came out that door one afternoon, and the rooster hit the back of grandmas leg and all we heard her scream, “Get the gun”!
+Now, this rooster must have had pent-up frustration because we knew better than to come out that door.
+Grandma came out that door one afternoon, and the rooster hit the back of grandma’s leg, and all we heard was her scream, “Get the gun!”

 About thirty minutes later, someone spotted a pickup truck in the distance.
-We all went over to our yard, however, the dog stayed on the opposite side of the road.
+We all went over to our yard.
+However, the dog stayed on the opposite side of the road.
 We worked the dog up from running around and playing with us.
-The dog was far enough off the road and he stayed on the dirt he would be fine.
+The dog was far enough off the road and he stayed on the dirt.
+He would be fine.
 That was not to be.
 Just as the truck reached us, the collie made a break for us.
 The truck hit him and kept on driving.
 We were all mortified by the situation.
-The dog was laying in the road.
-The dog let out a growl, jumped up and started running right at us.
+The dog was lying on the road.
+The dog let out a growl, jumped up, and started running right at us.
 We scattered.
 The closest thing to us was granddaddy’s truck.
-We might not have made the leap onto the hood.
+We might not have made the leap onto the hood if it were not a desperate act.
 However, this dog had a crazed look in its eyes.
 The Collie dropped dead a few feet away from the truck, dead.
 Thomas was inconsolable.
 We got a shovel and buried the dog between the peach trees.
 My brother said a few words over the grave (granddaddy was a minister).
 We walked Thomas halfway home.
-He never stopped crying from the moment they hit his dog.
+He never stopped crying from the moment they hit the dog.
 I now understand how he felt.
 If something like that would happen to Nessie (chocolate Lab), it would be a horrible loss.
-I think of that accident often; I wonder what became of Thomas, he never visited us again.
+I think of that accident often; I wonder what became of Thomas.
+He never visited us again.

-It was raining like crazy one afternoon.
-We had the bright idea to play in the rain.
+It was raining hard one afternoon.
+We had the bright idea of playing in the rain.
 It was fine while we were just chasing each other around the yard.
-Then someone had the bright idea to get mason jars to throw water on each other.
+Then someone had the bright idea of getting mason jars to throw water on each other.
 I mentioned it was raining, right?
 Well, you can almost imagine what came next.
-We started running towards each other in opposite directions.
-Once we came face to face, we were to throw the water on each other.
-After the fourth or fifth time around the house, my jar slipped from my hand, hit my brother’s jar, and a piece of the glass put a good gash on his stomach.
+We started running toward each other.
+Once we came face to face, we were to throw the water at each other.
+After the fourth or fifth time around the house, my jar slipped from my hand, hit my brother’s jar, and a piece of the glass put a large gash on his stomach.
 That ended that game.
 Running around in the rain was one of those childhood things that was so liberating.
 Now some curse the days when it rains.
-Maybe I will take a walk in the rain one day soon, if there is no lightning.
+Maybe I will take a walk in the rain one day soon if there is no lightning.

 Our ventures were not always that innocent.
 Momma’s best friend lived down the road from us.
 She was one of the kindest and most loving women I ever knew as a child.
-Her husband was the owner of the field we were jumping back and forth into where the Thomas’s dog died.
+Her husband was the owner of the field we were jumping back and forth into where Thomas’s dog died.
 Near their house, her husband had a barn with his tractors.
-We decided it would be a great idea if we went down and went for a joy ride on one of his tractors.
+If we went for a joy ride on one of his tractors, it would be a great idea.
 We snuck into the barn and picked the one we thought might be easier to handle.
 We got the tractor started, but we could not figure out how to drive it.
 We gave up and walked home.
 As they say, no good deed goes unpunished.
 Geniuses that we were, we left the tractor running.
-An hour later there was a knock on the door.
-It was the farmer, he either saw us or deduced that it was us.
+An hour later, there was a knock on the door.
+It was the farmer.
+He either saw us or deduced that it was us.
 He informed momma what we had done.
-By now we are already trying to pack a few things and leave.
+By now, we are already trying to pack a few things and leave.
 The thing that made the danger of what we did sank in. if we had gotten the tractor to move forward, it would have destroyed his barn.
-At that moment I wished I was the baby, why?
+At that moment, I wished I was the baby.
+Why?
 By the time she got to number four, my thinking was her arm would tire.
 The worst thing you can do is embarrass your parent.
 Before momma finished with us, I thought I saw her switch hands.
 She did not get tired.
 That was the last time we ever did anything like that.
 That is another good reason to discipline your kids.
 We achieved one and done; it cured us.

 © Q. Javon Overton 2020